How To Find One Magical Museum of Art

 Keith Haring: Art Is for Everybody

-This past year, the Broad presented the first-ever museum exhibition in Los Angeles devoted to the oeuvre created by the American Keith Haring (1958 — 1990).
-Featuring 120 works, including drawing, video, sculpture, painting and other mediums, this expansive overview entitled “Art Is for Everybody” was seen in L.A. through October 8, 2023 and is now at the AGO in Toronto until March 17, 2024.
-The Haring show is scheduled to travel to Minneapolis, where it will be on view from April through September 2024.
+The Broad presented the first-ever museum exhibition in Los Angeles devoted to the oeuvre created by the American Keith Haring (1958 — 1990) in 2023.
+Featuring 120 works, including drawing, video, sculpture, painting and other mediums, this expansive overview entitled “Art Is for Everybody” traveled to Toronto and Minneapolis in 2024.

 Yayoi Kusama